 Data, accompanied by adequate documentation, should be deposited in a digital archive as quickly as possible after the conclusion of the project.
 There are two reasons for this:

 Digital files should be given meaningful titles that reflect their content.
 Plan to use standard file-naming conventions and directory structures from the beginning of a project.
 If possible, use consistent conventions across all projects.
-File-naming is discussed in Section 4.3.2.
+File-naming is discussed in Documenting the conventions.

 It is extremely important to maintain strict version control when working with files, especially with CAD models which may be processed using a series of different treatments.